TW-ASMP/TWmaximoConfig/Classification/asset_classification.md

 # Asset Classification
 ## Introductory Notes
-In the content section, asset classes name written in lower case represents a natural classes, and asset classes name written title case isA coined term, define usually with respect to one or more natural classes.
+In the content section, asset classes name written in lower case represents a natural classes, and asset classes name written title case is a coined term, define usually with respect to one or more natural classes.

 ## Content